-Ports of Auckland Limited (POAL) have purchased a block of land in Te Rapa just North of Hamilton.
-New Zealand Railways Main Trunk Railway for the North Island runs through this land and POAL plan to turn the purchased land into an inland port.

-The land is to be developed to provide both closed and open storage areas mainly for the storage of containers.
+POAL have purchased a block of land in Te Rapa just North of Hamilton.
+New Zealand Railways Main Trunk railway for the North Island runs through this land and POAL plan to turn the purchased land into an inland port.
+The land will provide both closed and open storage areas mainly for the storage of containers.
 NZ Rail intend to create three railway sidings off the main trunk line to facilitate access to the storage areas.

-The First Gas Limited (FGL) owned and operated 6" 402 line runs through the land that has been purchased.
-The line is required to be realigned and lowered to allow the POAL works to progress as the depth of cover over the pipeline is not of sufficient depth nor has sufficient protection to allow for the POAL development.
+The Firstgas owned and operated 6" 402 line runs through the land that has been purchased by POAL.
+At present, the depth of cover over the pipeline is not of sufficient depth and the pipeline does not have sufficient protection to allow for the POAL development.
+The line must be realigned and lowered to allow the POAL works to progress.